huanchenz/url_workload/README.md

 number of urls: 105,896,555

-Link to the url collection: http://chato.cl/webspam/datasets/uk2007/links/
+Link to the URL collection: http://chato.cl/webspam/datasets/uk2007/links/

-## Procedures to generate a URL workload ##
+## Procedure to generate a URL workload ##

 1. Download the URL collection.